samuelteixeiras/nodeEchoServer/README.md

 ## Running on local machine

-clone the repository: git clone https://github.com/samuelteixeiras/nodeEchoServer.git
+Clone the repository: git clone https://github.com/samuelteixeiras/nodeEchoServer.git

 Go into the folder: `nodeEchoServer`

-run the commands:
+Run the commands:

 `npm install`